kedema/streamies-docker/README.md

 ```

 ## Build your own image

+**WARNING**: This docker image is updated but consider to compile your own wallet since some users have reported trojan with wallet fetched from github

 **Prerequisite:**
 - Have the link of streamies wallet for your architecture (Visit [Streamies Github](https://github.com/Streamies/Streamies/releases))